The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

 Rather loud grinder

 For just $2,898.00, the DeLonghi Eletta Explore is a real bargain in my opinion.
-Sure, it might not be as pretty as a Jura machine, but its intuitive user interface, stellar performance and sleek, streamlined design make this machine well worth considering.
+Its intuitive user interface, stellar performance and sleek, streamlined design make this machine well worth considering.

-Miele CM 7750: Best Coffee Machine With Three Bean Hoppers
+Miele CM 7750: Best Super Automatic Espresso Machine With Multiple Bean Hoppers

 as good as it gets